top of page

 -

-How does the installation process work?Contact us and we’ll get back to you to schedule a time for us to come to your residence or do a video walkthrough.
+How does the installation process work?After an initial consultation, we will get back to you to schedule a time for us to come to your residence or do a video walkthrough.
 If everything looks good, we will schedule another visit to help you install the panels.
-The first visit will take about 30 minutes and the installation will take about 2 hours.
+The first visit will take about 30 minutes and the installation will take about 2-3 hours.

 -